Use space to open navigation items

 Relationship with Minister and portfolio

-I acknowledge the role the SRCC has in assisting yourself, as the responsible Minister, and the Government to respond promptly to issues that may arise in relation to the relevant functions of the SRCC under the SRC Act.
+I acknowledge the role the SRCC has in assisting you, as the Minister for Employment and Workplace Relations, and the Government to respond promptly to issues affecting Commonwealth workers’ compensation arrangements.
 I undertake to provide you with accurate and timely advice on any significant issues that may arise.

-The SRCC acknowledges the role of the Attorney-General’s Department (Department) as the primary source of advice on policy development and the performance of the portfolio’s regulatory systems.
-The SRCC will continue to work collaboratively with the Department in developing work within the SRCC’s functions that may have a bearing on the Government and the Department’s priorities.
+The SRCC acknowledges the role of the Department of Employment and Workplace Relations (Department) as the primary source of advice on policy development and the performance of the portfolio’s regulatory systems.
+The SRCC will continue to work collaboratively with the Department on significant issues relating to strengthening Commonwealth workers’ compensation arrangements.

 Get updates